Dispersion and lifetimes of magnons in non-collinear magnets from time dependent density functional theory: Abstract

 \section{Abstract}

-We investigate the spin dynamics of the non-collinear kagome triangular anti-ferromagnets Mn$_3$Rh using linear response time-dependent density functional theory.
-To this end, we present a novel first principles approach relying on the evaluation of dynamical susceptibility based on the non-collinear KKR Green's functions method.
-This approach enables us not only to treat spin and charge dynamics on an equal footing but also address the Landau damping of spin waves being inaccessible to adiabatic methods.
-Our calculations reveal three distinct Goldstone modes dispersing linearly in the long-wavelength regime.
-We discuss their non-trivial polarizations and proceed to an in-depth analysis of their Landau damping.
-The spin-waves turn out to be defined in the whole Brillouin zone but their damping become substantial away from the zone's center.
+We investigate the spin dynamics of the non-collinear kagome triangular anti-ferromagnet Mn$_3$Rh using linear response time-dependent density functional theory.
+To this end, we present a novel first principles computational scheme for the evaluation of the dynamical susceptibility based on the non-collinear KKR Green's functions method and a symbolic computer algebra.
+This approach allows us to address the Landau decay of spin waves into non-collinear electron-hole Stoner pairs being inaccessible to adiabatic methods.
+Our calculations reveal three distinct Goldstone modes dispersing linearly in the long-wavelength regime giving rise to the three magnon branches and we discuss their non-trivial spatial polarizations.
+The spin-waves turn out to be defined in the whole Brillouin zone but their Landau damping becomes substantial away from the zone's center.
+Surprisingly, magnons of comparable momenta and energies can feature, depending on their chirality, considerably different attenuation, in some cases of predominantly resonant character.
+We trace this effect to the interplay between the magnon eigenvectors and the intrinsically spin-polarized altermagnetic band structure and the resulting spectrum of non-collinear Stoner states.

-\textit{Introduction - } We witness spectacular progress in the area of magnetism inextricably linked to the advent of fascinating novel classes of functional materials.
-As prominent examples, skyrmionic matter \cite{nagaosaTopologicalPropertiesDynamics2013g}, altermagnets \cite{songAltermagnetsNewClass2025}, and non-collinear (NC) magnetic systems \cite{rimmlerNoncollinearAntiferromagneticSpintronics2025}